canonical/proxy-confdb-demo/README.md

 $ snap connect net-ctrl:proxy-control
 $ snap connections net-ctrl
-Interface  Plug                    Slot       Notes registry   net-ctrl:proxy-control  :registry  manual
+Interface  Plug                    Slot       Notes confdb     net-ctrl:proxy-control  :confdb  manual

 $ snap connect browser:proxy-observe
 $ snap connections browser
-Interface  Plug                   Slot       Notes network    browser:network        :network   - registry   browser:proxy-observe  :registry  manual
+Interface  Plug                   Slot       Notes network    browser:network        :network   - confdb     browser:proxy-observe  :confdb  manual
 ```

 ### Setting & Reading the Config

 #### With `snapctl`

-Registry views can only be set if there is at least one snap on the system with a "custodian" role plug for that view.
+Confdb views can only be set if there is at least one snap on the system with a "custodian" role plug for that view.

 The commands take the form:
   - `snapctl set --view :<view-name> <dotted.path>=<value>`